Home Contact Us FAQ's SiteMap

 People in Asia are used to negotiating for most things in their lives and usually begin learning the required skills at an early age.
 They consider it part of their culture and often take pride in their bargaining skills.
 To people from so-called developed countries, Asian negotiations can seem rather flamboyant, and at times even hostile, but they are usually performed with an undertone of humour.

-It should not be a surprise that this is often the manner in which compensation is negotiated by people in the region.
+It should not be a surprise that this is usually the manner in which compensation is negotiated by people in the region.
 Experienced Asian managers usually understand the negative impact that hard-ball negotiations can have on hiring managers from more genteel countries and often soften their behaviour so as not to unduly upset them.
-However, many do not do so and most naturally wish to improve their personal situation by using strategies they have honed all their lives.
+However, many do not do so and most naturally wish to improve their personal situation by using negotiation strategies they have honed all their lives.

 It is important that international managers understand the tactics sometimes used by candidates so as not to be overwhelmed by it all or disillusioned when the going gets tough.
 A few of the more common tactics employed are discussed below.